 - Possesses a current "California UST System Operator" certification issued by the ICC, which must be renewed every 24 months.

-- Performs monthly visual inspections and records results in inspection reports, which must be provided to the UST owner/operator.
+- Performs visual inspections and records results in inspection reports, which must be provided to the UST owner/operator.

 - A separate 5-year Permit to Operate is required for each tank.